robinhouston/write-to-mp/README.md

 ## How to use it

+### Setting up the advice

 At its most basic, you can just go to http://your-app-id.appspot.com/mp/admin and put in some advice.
-If you use a numbered list of points, they will be turned into collapsible sections on the page
+If you use a numbered list of points, they will be turned into collapsible sections on the page.

+You should also edit the file `mp/enter.html` and change the introductory text to explain your campaign.
+Delete everything between the markers

+    &lt;!-- v v Replace everything from this comment to the following one. v v --&gt;
+and
+    &lt;!-- ^ ^ Replace everything up to this comment from the previous one. ^ ^ --&gt;
+and replace it with the text you want, in HTML format.
+(You can just wrap each paragraph in a pair &lt;p&gt; &hellip; &lt;/p&gt;.)

+### Grouping MPs

+You can also create groups of MPs xxxx

+### Finally

-Before running a campaign you should check that <team@writetothem.com> are happy with it.
+Before running a campaign you should check that <team@writetothem.com> are happy with it, since it relies on their service for sending the messages.

 ## Customising the appearance

+The appearance of the pages can be customised by editing the master template `mp/template.html` and the style sheet `styles/common.css`.

 ### History